karencch/restaurant_CRUD_MERN_application/README.md

 To run backend: navigate to main project folder and run "npm run dev" in command line.

 LESSONS LEARNED:
 This was my first project using React framework and Tailwind for designing the frontend.
 I had to learn from github user devtamin's NodeAPIV2 instructions to be able to create this project.
 This project helepd me to gain a better understanding of MVC architecture and how frontend and backend fit together.
+I got a much better understanding of how to use Postman in this project.

 ROOM FOR IMPROVEMENT:
 Future directions would be to style the restaurant cards into more of a table format.
 I would also like to extend the backend side of this project to incorporate public APIs with restaurant reviews.